-Tattooing and body piercing on a person's body represents potential health threats because both procedures break the skin barrier.
+Tattooing and body piercing present a potential health threats because both procedures break the skin barrier.
 A tattoo machine pierces the skin in very rapid sequence while piercers install jewelry after creating open wounds in the skin and or cartilage.
 The instruments may come in contact with blood and body fluids.
 These actions may introduce bacterial or viral organisms such as staphylococcus, blood borne pathogens, Hepatitis B & C, tetanus and other disease organisms if sanitary procedures are not followed.
 The problem is compounded because some parts of tattoo equipment are reused on multiple clients and if required sterilization procedures are not followed the health risks are greatly increased.
-The health and safety of the tattoo artists are also directed to protect them as well.
+The health and safety of the tattoo artists are also a forest composition of the tattoo artists are also a forest composition.